b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ## Flashback {#sec:compare_categ_data_flashback}

-We deal with a categorical data when a variable can take a value from a small set, each element of the set is clearly distinct from the other elements.
-One such case is a binomial distribution that we met in @sec:statistics_intro and its subsections.
+We deal with a categorical data when a variable can take a value from a small set of values.
+Each element of the set is clearly distinct from the other elements.
+One such case is a binomial distribution that we met in
+@sec:statistics_intro and its subsections.

 For instance in Exercise 3 (see @sec:statistics_intro_exercise3 and
 @sec:statistics_intro_exercise3_solution) we calculated the probability that